ayushtan123/Hand-Warriors-OpenCV/README.md

 # Rock Paper Scissors Game with Hand Tracking using OpenCV

-Welcome to the Rock Paper Scissors game with hand tracking!
+Welcome to the Rock🪨 Paper📄 Scissors✂️ game with hand tracking!
 This simple yet interactive game allows you to play Rock Paper Scissors against an AI opponent using hand gestures.

 ## Requirements
 - Python 3.x
 - OpenCV
 - cvzone
 - Mediapipe for Hand Detection

+## IDE used
+Pycharm by JetBrains (recommended)

+You need to import cvzone and mediapipe library at your machine in this directory

 ## How to Play
 1. Run the script.